jonathan-chin/mec-cs/2024-spring/cs-151-fri/slides/01-02-introductio-and-lab.md

 paginate: true
 ---

-# 01 - Introduction to our course!
+# 01 02 - Introduction to our course and our first lab
 2024-01-26

 ---